 Auditors (Internal and External) Financial Analysts Investment Banks Rating Agencies Internal auditors directly report to the Audit Committee.
-Internal auditors comply with the independence requirements as stated in the Internal Audit Charter & International Standards for the Professional Practice of
+Internal auditors comply with the independence requirements as stated in the Internal Audit Charter & International Standards for the Professional Practice of nternal Auditing ISPPIA)

-&lt;sup>6 "Issues" are compliance matters that arise from adopting different interpretations.
+6 "Issues" are compliance matters that arise from adopting different interpretations.

-$^{7}$ "Findings" are those with concrete basis under the company's policies and rules.
+7 "Findings" are those with concrete basis under the company's policies and rules.